tdemin/gmnhg/README.md

 md2gmn is mainly made to facilitate testing the Gemtext renderer but can be used as a standalone program as well.

+## Site configuration

+For RSS feeds to use correct URLs, you should define geminiBaseURL in Hugo's configuration file (config.toml, config.yaml, or config.json).

+Other attributes from this file, such as site title, will also be used during RSS feed generation if they are defined.

 ## License

 This program is redistributed under the terms and conditions of the GNU